Looking for how to write an article? See this page!

 - Use the title of the article in the featured image alt tag.
 This provides an SEO boost.

 - Ensure the author has a Discourse user name set in their profile.
-This will be their FAS ID.
+This will be their Fedora Account ID.
 It is necessary for the Discourse topic to have the right user name.
+Edit the user and fill in the box toward the bottom of the profile page.

 The Community Blog doesn’t use many plugins for WordPress and it’s unlikely you’ll need to use many other than one: Yoast SEO.
 The Yoast SEO plugin is a helpful tool that gives you live feedback on your article and provides tips for finding ways to improve your article.
 You can find it towards the bottom of every article, after the main article text box ends.